-- Pitch 1 inning which is defined as three outs. - If they come into the game with 2 outs, make one pitch that the batter grounds out they would need to come back in the next inning and pitch through 2 more outs. - Face 4 batters

-Pitcher/Catcher Restrictions - In addition, there are restrictions applicable to pitcher-catchers.
+- Pitch 1 inning which is defined as three outs. - If they come into the game with 2 outs, make one pitch that the batter grounds out they would need to come back in the next inning and pitch through 2 more outs. - Face 4 batters - As this is a developmental league, during the beginning part of the year, every player on the team must receive credit toward the 3 pitcher rule at least once. - 13.
+Pitcher/Catcher Restrictions In addition, there are restrictions applicable to pitcher-catchers.
 A pitcher who delivers 30 or more pitches in a game cannot play the position of catcher for the remainder of that day.
 Likewise, if a player catches more than three innings (he/she appears as a catcher in a fourth inning), he/she cannot pitch that day.